PratiAmalden/Module-Data-Flows/Sprint-1/destructuring/exercise-1/readme.md

 # Exercise

 - What is the syntax to destructure the object `personOne` in exercise.js?
+Object destructure syntax it will allow us to extract specific properties(name, age, favouriteFood) directly from the object into variables.
 - Update the parameter of the function `introduceYourself` to use destructuring on the object that gets passed in.